ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Note that discoverability can be restricted based on privacy and / or security rules within a given BPI.
 Discoverability could be achieved for example through a credential registry within a BPI or by listing a credential access endpoint in the DID document of a BPI Subject.*

+[[D15]](#d15) Testability: The BPI has a search function that allows a usable credential to be disovered.

 #### **[R47]**
 The presentation of a credential utilized within one or more BPIs MUST be cryptographically signed by the presenter of the credential, also known as the holder.

 *See the W3C Verifiable Credential Standard [[W3C VC]](#w3c-vc) for a definition of credential holder [[Holder](#w3c-holder-definition)].*

+[[R47]](#r47) Testability: The presentation of a verifiable credential follows the [Verifiable Presentation Standard](https://www.w3.org/TR/vc-data-model/#presentations-0) within the W3C VC Data Model.

 #### **[R48]**
 If a credential holder is a BPI participant, the holder MUST have a unique identifier that has been established within the context the holder operates in.

+[[R48]](#r48) Testability: The unique identifier of a holder is a DID for which its DID method is recognized and understood by the BPI.

 *As discussed in section [3.1 Introduction and High-Level Requirements](#31-introduction-and-high-level-requirements), BPIs require either decentralized or strongly federated identifier/identity providers that have been agreed to by the participants in a BPI context of one or more BPIs.*